strmprivacy/docs/docs/01-overview/01-principles.md

 Internally, STRM Privacy is built using [Kafka](https://kafka.apache.org/) for high throughput fault-tolerant pipelines.
-With the correct configuration, getting data to your own Kafka consumer within 1 second is easily doable.
+With the correct configuration, getting data to your own Kafka consumer within 1 second is easily achievable.

 ### 4. Fault tolerance and horizontal scalability

 STRM Privacy was designed from the ground up for horizontal scalability and fault tolerance.
-The [separation of the processing platform](docs/02-concepts/03-deployment-modes/index.md) into a Data Plane (the part that processes events) and a Control Plane (ensure the management of resources), ensures that the platform is fault-tolerant.
+The [separation of the processing platform](docs/02-concepts/03-deployment-modes/index.md) into a Data Plane (the part that processes events) and a Control Plane (ensure the management of resources), ensures that the platform is fault-tolerant and scalable.

 ### 5. Deterministic Privacy Algorithms {#privacy-algorithms}